kddubey/cappr/thoughts.md

 what numpy, scipy, and scikit-learn do in their docstrings: repeat text.

+### Testing

+This package's tests are a bit sophisticated and complicated.
+It took me a while to think about what they should look like.
+The abstractions seemed to be good enough, as they ended up exposing a bug which the previous test module didn't catch.
+May write more later.

 ## Where I struggled

 It's well known that attention keys and values should be cached whenever text is